strongjz/aws-big-data-study/emr.md

 ##### HDFS EMFS

 * A Distributed file systems
-* Allows simulationous access to data
+* Allows simultaneous access to data
 * Stores data in blocks
 * Single Global namespace maintained by the Master node